Top 10 Ways to Prepare for Settlement Day

 Appraisal is complete, all of the inspections are finished and your mortgage lender and title insurance company are making sure that all of the i’s are dotted and t’s are crossed for settlement.
 So long as everyone is prepared you should be in and out in an hour or less.
 Here is a checklist to keep you on track.

-4. A personal check.
+#5 Bring your checkbook.
 Sometimes there will be minor adjustments for taxes, utilities or other miscellaneous items at the settlement table.
 Many title companies will accept a personal check to cover a small adjustment.

 #6 If you’re signing for someone using a POWER OF ATTORNEY (POA), bring the original to closing.
 If one or more of the borrowers/buyers is unable to attend closing and your lender has authorized the use of a POA, you must provide the original signed and notarized document to the title company.

-6. All unpaid real estate tax bills, (seller only).
+#7 Bring any unpaid real estate tax bills, (seller only).
 All outstanding real estate tax bills will be paid current at closing.
 Although there are typically discounts if the bill is paid within a certain time frame, the bill is considered due and payable as soon as it’s been issued.